luetkemj/jsrlt/tutorial/part0.md

 ## Prior Knowledge

 This tutorial assumes some basic familiarity with programming in general and Javascript in particular.
 There are many free resources online about learning programming and Javascript.
-I would recommend you spend some time getting a handle on the basics at least before proceeding.
-In additional to javascript you should be familiar with using the command line, git, and github.
+I would recommend you spend some time getting a handle on the basics at minimum before proceeding.
+In addition to javascript you should be familiar with using the command line, git, and github.

 That said - who am I to tell you what to do?
 Feel free to ignore that last paragraph and carry on!
+It's just typing right?

 ## Assumptions